Why Your Contact Form Is the Cheapest Fix on Your Contractor Website

 - Service-area pages for each city or suburb you serve, with the city pre-filled or referenced in the form heading

 This is not “spam the form everywhere.”
 It is intent-matched placement.
 The hero form on a 24-hour emergency repair page should ask different first-contact questions than the form on a remodeling consultation page.
 Same number of fields, different fields.
 The plumbing emergency page form opens “Is this an active leak?”
-The remodeling page form opens “What’s the project?”
+The remodeling page form opens “What is the project?”

 A homeowner on the emergency page who has to click out, navigate to /contact, and start over is a homeowner who calls the next contractor on the search results.
 Time-to-contact for emergency contractor leads is measured in minutes, sometimes seconds.
 The form has to be where the intent is, when the intent is.